igloz/UARTBootloader/README.md

 The bootloader clears this EEPROM cell at the begining of a flashing process, and at the end of this process it can either set up the value by itself or leave this task to the main firmware.
 The last option is useful to allow the firmware to complete some post-upgrade actions, and/or to ensure communication is still possible.

-* **Forced start**.
-If a condition for the forced start is met, the bootloader doesn't pass control to the main firmware, but activates and waits for the commands.
+* **Forced activation**.
+If a condition for the forced activation is met, the bootloader doesn't pass control to the main firmware, but activates and waits for the commands.
 The condition can be one of
   1. Low level on a particular input pin (pull-up enabled)
   2. High level on a particular input pin (external pull-down is required)
   3. A jumper between the two input pins
   4. Low level on the two input pins (pull-ups enabled)

-* **Start on call**.
+* **Activate on call**.
 The bootloader activates and waits for the commands if it is called directly from the firmware.
 After power-on or reset, if the condition from the list above is not met (or the corresponding check is disabled), the bootloader passes control to the main firmware.

 * **Connect timeout**.
 After power-on or reset the bootloader activates and waits for the commands until a specified timeout elapses.